 Below: Removing unwanted wood, while styling what stays.
 It is done with the purpose to reduce the visual thickness of the deadwood, but also to envisage the beauty of it.
 In other words: It has to look good! 🙂 The green arrow point at an uncovered recently died section.

 Below: Stil styling the deadwood while Filip Haesen is wiring along.

 Below: Almost finished.

 Below: The red line shows just how snake like the bottom section of the trunk coils upwards!
 The red arrow points at the only thicker branch of the tree.
 It is pretty straight so it needs bending to give it more movement.
 It will be the main character branch in this design.

-Below: Bringing the foliage of the bottom branch into place.
-It is divided in to two main layers.
+Below: Bringing the foliage off the bottom branch into place.
+It is divided into two main layers.

-Below: Bringing everything into it place, with out match planes or thoughts!
+Below: Bringing everything into its place, without match planes or thoughts!
 I love this bit, exciting and always a bit affright or maybe, anxious?!
 It makes me happy! 🙂

 I hope you all enjoyed this little photo story of a Sunday afternoon demo? 🙂